C2SP/wycheproof/doc/files.md

 Test vectors of type XdhPemComp are intended for verifying XDH.

 Public and private keys are PEM encoded.
-The tests inlcude vectors generated for edge cases, arithmetic overflows, points on twists and public keys for the wrong curve.
+The tests include vectors generated for edge cases, arithmetic overflows, points on twists and public keys for the wrong curve.
 The tests do not include invalid PEM formats, though such tests may be added in the future.